BNNJ/lemin-java/README.md

 Appart from implementation, this version also has a few minor differences with the one submited to 42:\
 The parser is less restrictive, as invalid lines don't raise an error and stop the processing.
 A simple warning is issued instead.\
 Less options, no visualizer.
 Use the C version if you want a graphical representation of what is going on.\
 Although cleaner, this version is also much slower.
 Whether this is due to the language or the algorithm, i'm not quite sure.
-I'll answer that after imlementing this solution in C or C++.
+I'll answer that after implementing this solution in C or C++.

 ## Usage
 Compile with\